 Jason Shaver Play-By-Play Announcer

-Jason Shaver is in his ninth season as the voice of the Wolves after being named the team’s play-by-play announcer in August 2008.
-Prior to joining the organization, the 44-year-old Shaver served as the director of broadcasting for the American Hockey League’s Houston Aeros during the 2007-08 season and worked as the director of corporate sales and broadcasting for the AHL’s Iowa Stars during the 2005-06 and 2006-07 seasons.
+Jason Shaver has served as the voice of the Wolves for the last 10 seasons after being named the team’s play-by-play announcer in August 2008.
+Prior to joining the organization, the 45-year-old Shaver served as the director of broadcasting for the American Hockey League’s Houston Aeros during the 2007-08 season and worked as the director of corporate sales and broadcasting for the AHL’s Iowa Stars during the 2005-06 and 2006-07 seasons.